Ky-Wu/bayesian_spatial_health_disparities/README.md

 Reference:
 > Wu, K. L., and Banerjee, S., "Bayesian Asessment of Spatial Health Disparities Using Disease Maps."
 Manuscript in preparation.

-A real data analysis example is included to showcase detecting disparities in estimates of lung cancer mortality rates in 2014 between neighboring US counties after accounting for smoking prevalence.
+A real data analysis example is included to showcase detecting disparities in estimates of lung cancer mortality rates in 2014 between neighboring US counties after accounting for estimates of total (non-daily and daily) smoking prevalence in 2012.

-References:
+Data References:
 > A. H. Mokdad, L. Dwyer-Lindgren, C. Fitzmaurice, R. W. Stubbs, A. Bertozzi-Villa, C. Morozoff,
 R. Charara, C. Allen, M. Naghavi, and C. J. L. Murray.
 Trends and Patterns of Disparities in Cancer Mortality Among US Counties, 1980-2014.
 JAMA, 317(4):388–406, Jan.
 2017.
 ISSN